 Influenza A (H3N2) Variant

-The CDC is monitoring an Influenza A (H3N2) variant virus [A(H3N2)v] which has infected pigs and humans.
+The CDC is monitoring an influenza A (H3N2) variant virus (“H3N2v”]) which has infected pigs and humans.
 A variant virus is an influenza virus that normally circulates and causes illness in pigs, but once a human is infected, it is called a "variant" influenza virus.
-Since July 2011, 12 people in the U.S. have been infected with the H3N3v virus, and most of the human cases have been mild.
-Three of the cases were hospitalized, but all have recovered.
-The CDC is watching this virus because some of the cases had contact with pigs, but some cases appear to have been transmitted between people.
+The CDC is watching this virus because most of the cases had contact with pigs, but some cases appear to have been transmitted between people.
 Symptoms and severity of the H3N2v illness have been similar to seasonal flu.